 2000-P Wounded Eagle Die Variety

 This die variety gets its name from three raised die flaws that cut across the lower portion of the eagle's torso and wing.
+Inspect your coin carefully with at least a 10X loupe or stereo microscope.
+Use a good light to make sure you can see these raised lines underneath the eagle's wings.
 Fewer than 200 specimens have been reported.
 It remains unknown as to the exact cause of the imperfections in the die that created these coins.

 04 of 05